 What Is Perio Protect®?

 Perio Protect® is a non-invasive method of treating gum disease.
 This innovative system requires patients to regularly wear a Perio Tray® between routine dental cleanings to help prevent their gum disease from progressing.
 The device is designed to deliver medication below the gums.
-It resembles a mouth guard but has a special seal to effectively reach the pockets between the teeth and gums where a toothbrush, dental floss, and mouthwash typically cannot reach.
+It resembles a mouth or night guard but has a special seal to effectively reach the pockets between the teeth and gums where a toothbrush, dental floss, and mouthwash typically cannot reach.

 The Perio Tray® is custom-made to the dimensions of your mouth to ensure a proper and comfortable fit.
 This seals the tray to your gums, creating pressure that pushes the medication beneath the gum line.
 The device should be worn anywhere from one to three times daily for approximately 10 to 15 minutes each.
 This allows the medication to fight bacterial infections while encouraging the gum tissue to heal.
 The specifics of your treatment will depend on your unique needs and will be discussed with you during your appointment with Dr. Rutherford.